cozy-fox/mongo_ATS/asterisk/README.md

 and the development environment as well.

-## Launch a VM to build and run Asteisk with the related modules
+## Launch a VM to build and run Asterisk with the related modules

     desktop$ cd asterisk                ; select asterisk VM desktop$ vagrant up                 ; launch it and generate environment to build and run Asterisk